GluuFederation/tutorials/cedarling/react/react-cedarling-rbac-integration-authorization.md

 ## Step 2: Define Schema

-1. Open `Manage Policy Store` section by clicking arrow link button on store list.
+1. Open the `Manage Policy Store` section by clicking the arrow link button on the store list.

 1. Create an Entity called `Task`, which is our sample Resource.
    ![image](https://github.com/user-attachments/assets/f2401a63-b965-4134-af2d-7c79d83b4a39)